bbauska/UC-Davis-JS-Basics/readme.md

   alt="1.07.
 JavaScript Variables Practice - Part 1." />
 <!-- ![](./images/media/image50.png){width="4.0in" height="2.2508552055993003in"} -->

-We&apos;ve been talking long enough about JavaScript.
-So now it&apos;s time to actually get down and write some.
+<p>We&apos;ve been talking long enough about JavaScript.
+So now it&apos;s time to
+actually get down and write some.
 And I hope you&apos;re ready to do that because it&apos;s pretty exciting to start seeing you come alive on web pages.
 And it&apos;ll be a little while before we start making really interesting things, but we&apos;ll be working with the basics now.
-So let&apos;s get started with that.
+So let&apos;s get started with that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 51. practice chrome inspect console (38) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->